 Student Code of Conduct and Community Standards

-Monroe College is an academic community led by faculty and staff who collectively embrace the mission of preparing our students for continued scholarship, professional growth, and career advancement.
-The College values honesty and integrity, strong interpersonal relationships, and excellent learning outcomes for our students.
+Monroe University is an academic community led by faculty and staff who collectively embrace the mission of preparing our students for continued scholarship, professional growth, and career advancement.
+The University values honesty and integrity, strong interpersonal relationships, and excellent learning outcomes for our students.

-Enrollment at the College assumes an agreement by each student to comply with basic expectations that sustain an environment characterized by civility and conducive to learning.
+Enrollment at the University assumes an agreement by each student to comply with basic expectations that sustain an environment characterized by civility and conducive to learning.

 Participation in the Monroe community requires that students understand not only their rights and privileges, but their responsibilities as well.
 Students have a right to pursue their studies in a teaching and learning environment that promotes academic, personal, and professional growth.
 They also have the responsibility to positively contribute to an atmosphere of respect, care, and professionalism.